GLOBAL MARKETS-Shares, dollar gain after GDP data eases Fed fears

 A pledge by China's central bank, the People's Bank of

-China, to act as a lender of last resort was the story of the
+China, to act as a lender of last resort was the real story of

 "The global fears regarding the possibility of a Chinese